home-assistant/home-assistant.io/source/_integrations/plex.markdown

   - sensor
 ---

 The Plex integration allows you to connect Home Assistant to a [Plex Media Server](https://plex.tv).
-Once configured, actively streaming [Plex Clients](https://www.plex.tv/apps-devices/) show up as [Media Players](/integrations/media_player/) and report playback status via a [Sensor](/integrations/sensor/) in Home Assistant.
+Once configured, actively streaming [Plex Clients](https://www.plex.tv/apps-devices/) show up as [Media Players](/integrations/media_player/) and report playback status and library sizes via [Sensors](/integrations/sensor/) in Home Assistant.
 Media Players will allow you to control media playback and see the current playing item.

 Support for playing music directly on linked [Sonos](/integrations/sonos/) speakers is available for users with an active [Plex Pass](https://www.plex.tv/plex-pass/) subscription.
 More information [here](#sonos-playback).